rcemper/Vector-inside-IRIS/README.md

 5 Rows(s) Affected
 ```
-You see basic functionalities of Vectors in steps 1..4
+You see the basic functionalities of Vectors in steps 1..4
-Step 5..8 is the search example
+Step 5..8 are related to the search example I borrowed from Alvin
-6 import of test data is straight Objeect Script
+6 import of test data is straight ObjectScript
-SQL LOAD DATA was far to sensible for irregularities in the input CSV
+SQL LOAD DATA was far too sensible for irregularities in the input CSV

-I suggest to follow the examplea also in MGMT portal to see how Vectors operate
+I suggest following the examples also in MGMT portal to watch how Vectors operate.